 Excuses due to illness are at the discretion of the professor.
-Notifications to professors are a courtesy from the student health office and students should refer to the syllabus for each class's specific attendance policy.
-Students missing classes must be seen by the nurse or a doctor before notification of illness will be sent to professors.
-Students becoming ill while off-campus or at home should notify the nurse or Student Life Office, as well as their professors.
-Those students should be seen in the student health offices as soon as possible.
+Students should refer to the syllabus for each class's specific attendance policy. .
+Students becoming ill and missing classes should notify the Student Life Office, as well as their professors.